FAQEUCyber Resilience Act

 Citations

-Section 17
+Question 17

-Does the transition period create a grace period for products first placed on the market after 11 December 2027?
+Does the Transition Period create a grace period for products first placed on the market after 11 December 2027?

 No.

 Once 11 December 2027 arrives, products first placed on the market on or after that date must comply with the CRA as applicable.
-The transition period helps manufacturers prepare, but it does not create an extra post-application grace period for newly placed products.
+The Transition Period helps manufacturers prepare, but it does not create an extra post-application grace period for newly placed products.

-Section 18
+Question 18

 What is the practical CRA transition question for manufacturers developing now?